Blkalkin/CrystalBall/README.md

 Todo EOD:
-- Final prompt to o1
+- ~~Final prompt to o1~~
-- Clean up
+- ~~Clean up~~
 - Test toolhouse integration
-- Full run with our Data
+- Full run with our Data - Ran into rate limit, need to bring up with Groq tomorrow
-- Stretch* Generating Data in batches with LLM.
+- Stretch* Generating Data in batches with LLM. - Unable to complete, - see if I can get something in the early am if I feel like it